 Appendix II.
-Calculating Pay-TSR Alignment Regressions
+Calculating Pay-TSR Alignment Regressions (as revised for shareholder meetings on or after Feb.
+1, 2013)

 The regressions that calculate Pay and TSR trends are weighted least-squares regressions of Pay and TSR against the independent (x) variable time.